Kuwait imposes 20-day 'total curfew' from May 10 to curb coronavirus

-DUBAI (Reuters) - Kuwait will enact a “total curfew” from 4pm (1300 GMT) on Sunday through to May 30 to help to curb the spread of the new coronavirus, the Information Ministry said on Twitter on Friday.
+KUWAIT (Reuters) - Kuwait will enact a “total curfew” from 4pm (1300 GMT) on Sunday through to May 30 to help to curb the spread of the new coronavirus, its cabinet said in a statement on Friday.

+During the curfew, public sectors will work remotely and private sector activities, excluding vital ones, will be suspended, the statement said.
+All banks will be closed, but will continue to provide services electronically.

+Essential sectors like health, security, electricity, oil and municipal services, as well as private sector companies providing vital services like maintenance will be exempt from the curfew, interior minister Anas al-Saleh said in a televised news conference later on Friday.

 Kuwait on April 20 expanded a nationwide curfew to 16 hours a day, from 4pm to 8am, and extended a suspension of work in the public sector, including government ministries, until May 31.